f3-factory/F3com-data/base/main.md

 echo $f3->format('Name: {0} - Age: {1}','John',23); //outputs the string 'Name: John - Age: 23'
 ```

-The formatting can get preciser if the expected type is provided within placeholders.
+The formatting can get more precise if the expected type is provided within placeholders.

 Current supported types are:

 * date